Documentation / Developers

 • Check the metrics at http://127.0.0.1:3000/.

-If you are new to Git/GitHub and want to make a PR you can start with reading Digital Oceans tutorial on how to make PRs.
+If you are new to Git/GitHub and want to make a PR, you can start by reading Digital Ocean's tutorial on how to make PRs.

 We use main as our default branch, send all PRs to main.

 To get a better understanding of what happens you should use the log.
 You can change log level by using multiple -v.
-If you want to log on the lowest level getting all information you can use -vvv.
-If that is too much information use -vv or -v.
+If you want to log at the lowest level and get all information, you can use -vvv.
+If that is too much information, use -vv or -v.

 You can also debug all the messages sent inside of the queue of sitespeed.io.
 That way you can see how plugins are communicating with each other.
 To turn that on use --debug.